ramirezmz/ramirezmz/README.md

 <h3>Front-end developer Jr🧑‍💻.</h3>
 <img align="right" alt="GIF" src="./Pictures/wasting_time.gif" width="500" height="350" />

 <p>My name is Roberto Ramirez!
-I'm student of Systems Analysis and Development and involved in programming since the end of 2019.
+I'm student of Systems Analysis and Development.
 I began to program with python, at University learned a little bit C++, but my passion is Javascript.
 I carry out and collaborate on projects autonomously with the desire to put into practive my knowledge and learn from other people.<p/>

 **I looking for my first job how developer software!**</br>